 Upon recognizing any of the above, the pharmacist shall take appropriate steps to avoid or resolve the problem and shall, if necessary, include consultation with the prescriber.
+Information that shall be obtained for the purpose of drug utilization review includes, but is not limited to, a complete list of prescription and nonprescription medications being used by the patient, patient allergies, and patient disease states.
+The collection of patient information to be used for drug utilization review may be delegated to a pharmacy technician or pharmacist-intern.
 The review and assessment of patient records shall not be delegated to pharmacy technicians or pharmacy support persons but may be delegated to registered pharmacist-interns under the direct supervision of the pharmacist.

 8.21(2) A pharmacist shall be exempt from the requirements of subrule 8.21(1) when dispensing a prescription issued to an unnamed patient for an oral antibiotic pursuant to Iowa Code section 139A.41.
-[ARC 3858C, IAB 6/20/18, effective 7/25/18; ARC 4903C, IAB 2/12/20, effective 3/18/20]
+[ARC 3858C, IAB 6/20/18, effective 7/25/18; ARC 4903C, IAB 2/12/20, effective 3/18/20; ARC 5350C, IAB 12/30/20, effective 2/3/21]